 - The first thing you need is a private database or client known as a wallet.
 This wallet keeps a record of all transactions and earnings and is password protected.
 The most popular is Coinbase.
 Follow the link and set up your account.
 It only takes minutes.

-- The second consideration is hardware.
+- The second consideration is the hardware.
 How you mine Monero successfully depends very much on equipment as we have already said.
 Here are a few points to take note of:

-- AMD cards out perform Nvidia so if you can get AMD then do so.
+- AMD cards outperform Nvidia so if you can get AMD then do so.
 The better GPU’s produce a higher hashrate and the higher the hashrate per second (H/s) the greater the possible return.
 Overclocking your card can increase the hashrate too.
 If you are using Nvidia then consider using the EWBF program miner.
 However, as already noted you do not need a GPU to mine Monero if you have a CPU (Intel i5, i7 or AMD analog are best).
-AMD work best with Claymore
+AMD works best with Claymore

 - The wonderful thing about many GPU’s is that they can be resold if they have been used for mining so the outlay cost can be gained back, often at a profit.
-There is an intense market in buying and selling used graphic cards that have been involved in mining.
+There is an intense market in buying and selling used graphics cards that have been involved in mining.
 This is plus anything you make through mining itself.

 - Please be aware that mining any kind of cryptocurrency can use a lot of power so your electricity costs need to be factored in too.
 Plus, because of the heat generated, having fans to keep your equipment cool is highly recommended.

 - Ideally, you will also need a reliable internet connection of no less than 2 megabits per second.